Health Insurance for High Net Worth Individuals

 As you’ll see in a bit, the answer is yes.
 But it can’t be done using conventional investment planning approaches, the kind you’ll find at over 90% of financial advisory and wealth planning firms.

-Suppose you find out you’re going to have to spend over $100k per year on drug treatment and in-home care for a member of your family, and that this could go on for decades.
+Suppose you find out you’re going to have to spend over $100k per year on drug treatment and in-home care for a member of your family and that this could go on for decades.

 Whereas before, selling your business may have been a no-brainer, you may now be wondering if you should hold on to it a bit longer so you can keep earning the income.
 Or, does that increase the risk that you might be missing out on the optimal time to sell for a higher price?
 Learn how to develop a business exit strategy

 Should I Buy New Real Estate?
 Sell Some of My Existing Properties?

-What if you’re just a couple months away from finalizing a major purchase when someone in your family suffers a major medical event?
+What if you’re just a couple of months away from finalizing a major purchase when someone in your family suffers a major medical event?
 Will you still go through with it?

-But how do you really know which choice is best for your long term financial security?
+But how do you really know which choice is best for your long-term financial security?

 Should I Give Less to Charity?
 Reduce My Estate Plan Amounts?

-Reducing future giving, whether to charity or to your heirs, is an easy way to preserve your current lifestyle in the face of unexpected medical payments.
+Reducing future giving, whether to charity or your heirs, is an easy way to preserve your current lifestyle in the face of unexpected medical payments.
 But if you like this option, how much should you reduce it by?

 Do I Need to Downsize or Limit My Lifestyle?